|Daniel Bejar||selected projects||statement / bio||current||cv||contact|

 posters were wheat pasted around New York City.

-The project exists as protest signs, t-shirts, and a series of photographic
+The project exists as protest signs, t-shirts, and photographic documentation of

 |ALL WORKS & IMAGES © DANIEL BEJAR 2014|